liran-funaro/nex/README.md

 Nex is a lexer similar to Lex/Flex that:

-* generates Go code instead of C code
+- generates Go code instead of C code
-* integrates with Go’s yacc instead of YACC/Bison
+- integrates with Go's yacc instead of YACC/Bison
-* supports UTF-8
+- supports UTF-8
-* supports nested _structural regular expressions_.
+- supports nested _structural regular expressions_.

-See
-[Structural Regular Expressions][sre]
+  See  [Structural Regular Expressions][sre] by Rob Pike.
-by Rob Pike.
-I wrote this code to get acquainted with Go and also to explore some of the ideas in the paper.
-Also, I’ve always been meaning to implement algorithms I learned from a compilers course I took many years ago.
-Back then, we never coded them; merely understanding the theory was enough to pass the exam.

 Go has a less general [scanner package][scanner-package], but it is especially suited for tokenizing Go code.